crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-methodologies-and-frameworks/README.md

 This section discusses major penetration testing methodologies and frameworks.
 The most widely used penetration testing methodologies include OSSTMM, NIST SP 800-115, PTES, ISSAF, and PCI-DSS.
 Common penetration testing frameworks include OWASP Testing Guide, MITRE ATT&CK, and cyber kill chain.

 This section first elaborates the deployment and main features of OSSTMM, NIST SP 800-115, and Communications Security Establishment/Royal Canadian Mounted Police, Harmonized Threat and Risk Assessment Methodology (CSE/RCMP, 2007).
 It then discusses other major penetration testing methodologies - PTES, ISSAF, and PCI-DSS.
 It then looks at the OWASP Testing Guide.
-Finally, the MITRE ATT\&CK® framework is discussed.
+Finally, the MITRE ATT&CK® framework is discussed.

 ### Topics covered in this section

 * **Introduction**
 * **OSSTMM, NIST SP 800-115, and CSE/RCMP**
 * **Other major penetration testing methodologies**
-* **OWASP Testing Guide**
+* **OWASP Testing Guide (Web Security Testing Guide)**
 * **MITRE ATT\&CK® framework**
 * **Penetration testing methodologies and frameworks comparison**